lucasvolkmer/d2l-en-branch/chapter_appendix-tools-for-deep-learning/d2l.md

-# `d2l` API Document
+# API `d2l` API Document
 :label:`sec_d2l`

-The implementations of the following members of the `d2l` package and sections where they are defined and explained can be found in the [source file](https://github.com/d2l-ai/d2l-en/tree/master/d2l).
+TheAs implementations of the following members of the `d2l` package and sections where they are defined and explained can be found in the [source filções dos seguintes membros do pacote `d2l` e seções onde eles são definidos e explicados podem ser encontrados no [arquivo fonte](https://github.com/d2l-ai/d2l-en/tree/master/d2l).

 :begin_tab:`mxnet`